anthonychu/sandbox/sandbox/githubbot.md

 ## Configuration
 Setting this bot up for your own use is a bit tricky as there many parts.
 However, if you follow this guide closely, and in the order specified, you should be able to get this running yourself.

-First, of course, clone the [GitHubBot](https://github.com/BrianPeek/GitHubBot) repo to your computer using your favorite Git client.

 ### Azure Deployment
-1. Click the [Deploy to Azure]() link here or the button above.
+1. Click the [Deploy to Azure](http://azuredeploy.net/?repository=https://github.com/BrianPeek/GitHubBot) link here or the button above.
-2. Enter the information for your Azure subscription
+2. Enter the information for your Azure subscription.
 3. Copy down the URL to your web application, which will be https://&lt;yourappname&gt;.azurewebsites.net .

 The application will be deployed, but we'll need to come back to the portal later to enter some keys that you will generate below.

 ### LUIS.ai
 The root directory of the linked repo contains a file named **GitHubBot.json**.
 This file contains the model for the bot.
 To use it, do the following:
+1. Download this file (or clone the whole [GitHubBot repo](https://github.com/BrianPeek/GitHubBot) as you will need it for this step.
 1. Sign into the [LUIS.ai](https://luis.ai) website, creating an account if necessary.
 1. Click the **Import App** button on the **My apps** tab.
-1. Click the **Browse...** button and select the **GitHubBot.json** file located in the repo's root directory.
+1. Click the **Browse...** button and select the **GitHubBot.json** file.
 1. Optionally, give the app a name, otherwise it will use the default name of **GitHubBot** from the model you just uploaded.

 ### GitHub Application Setup
 1. Browse to the **OAuth applications** section of your profile on GitHub by navigating to [https://github.com/settings/developers](https://github.com/settings/developers), logging in if necessary.
 1. Click the **Register a new application** button at the top right of the page.
 1. Enter the required information.
 The one that really matters is **Authorization callback URL**.
-This is the URL to the OAuth handler, and if you deployed the app using the instructions above, it will take the form of **https://appname.azurewebsites.net/api/OAuthCallback**.
+This is the URL to the OAuth handler for GitHubBot, and if you deployed the app using the instructions above, it will take the form of **https://&lt;yourappname&gt;.azurewebsites.net/api/OAuthCallback**.
 1. When the app is created, you will get a **Client ID** and **Client Secret**.
-Copy these down somewhere safe.
+Copy these somewhere safe as you'll need them later.

 ### Bot Registration
 1. Browse to the Bot Framework portal and register a new bot by navigating to [https://dev.botframework.com/bots/new](https://dev.botframework.com/bots/new), logging in if necessary.
 1. Enter a name and handle in the **Bot profile** section.
 1. In the **Configuration** section, do the following:
-   1. Enter the messaging endpoint -- assuming you deployed your app to the default location, this will take the form of https://yourappname.azurewebsites.net/api/messages .
+   1. Enter the messaging endpoint -- assuming you deployed your app to the default location, this will take the form of https://&lt;yourappname&gt;.azurewebsites.net/api/messages .
    1. Click the **Create Microsoft App ID and password** button and login if requested.
-   1. Copy the **App ID** field somewhere safe
+   1. Copy the **App ID** field somewhere safe as you will need it later.
-   1. Click the **Generate an app password to continue** button, and copy the generated password somewhere safe.
+   1. Click the **Generate an app password to continue** button, and copy the generated password as you will need it later (and you cannot view it again).
    1. Click the **Finish and go back to Bot Framework** button.
-1. Tick the terms of use box, and then click the **Register** button.
+1. Check the "terms of use" checkbox, and then click the **Register** button.

 By default, a Skype and Web Chat channel are created for you.
-You can, of course, hook up any additional channels, but that is beyond the scope of this article.
+You can, of course, hook up any additional channels as you see fit.

 ### App Service Configuration
 1. Head back to the [Azure portal](https://portal.azure.com/) and login.